 - Having a hard time staying awake during the day

 - Feeling tired even after getting lots of sleep

-Allowing your sleep problems to go unchecked may lead to accidents or make it harder to deal with stress, solve problems, or recover from sickness or injury.
-Sleep problems can impact your life at home and at work, as well as your relationships.
+Allowing your sleeping problems to go unchecked may lead to accidents or make it harder to deal with stress, solve problems, or recover from sickness or injury.
+Sleep problems can affect your life at home and at work, as well as your relationships.
 In addition to feeling tired, trouble sleeping can be associated with:

 If I’m having trouble sleeping, what can I do about it?